 In a medium bowl, whisk together flour, baking powder, baking soda, cinnamon and salt.

-In a large bowl, mix together mashed bananas, lemon zest, orange zest and sugar.
+In a large bowl, mix together applesauce, lemon zest, orange zest and sugar.
 Blend in egg, vegetable oil and vanilla extract until smooth and uniform.
 Stir in half of the flour mixture, followed by the milk.
 Stir in the remaining flour mixture and mix just until no streaks of dry ingredients remain.
 Pour into prepared pan.

 Bake for 50-55 minutes, or until a toothpick inserted into the center of the loaf comes out clean or with only a few moist crumbs attached.
 Allow loaf to cool in the pan for at least 15 minutes before turning it out and allowing it to cool completely on a wire rack.

 Makes 1 loaf; serves 10.